iobroker-community-adapters/ioBroker.openknx/README.md

     "type": "state",
-    "common": {                                             //values here can be interpreted by iobroker "desc": "Basetype: 1-bit value, Subtype: switch",   //informative, from dpt "min": 0,                                           //derieved from dpt
-        "max": 1,                                           //derieved from dpt
-        "name": "Aussen Melder Licht schalten",             //informative description from ets export "read": true,                                       //default set, if false incoming bus values are not updating the object
+    "common": {                                             //values here can be interpreted by iobroker "desc": "Basetype: 1-bit value, Subtype: switch",   //informative, from dpt "name": "Aussen Melder Licht schalten",             //informative description from ets export "read": true,                                       //default set, if false incoming bus values are not updating the object
         "role": state,                                      //default state, derieved from DPT